anxious woman

 First up, if you do feel anxious and stressed in social situations Aron offers some criteria.

-If you answer yes to most of the questions then you are probably one of the 15 to 20 percent of the population who is highly sensitive.
+If you answer yes to most of the questions below then you are probably one of the 15 to 20 percent of the population who is highly sensitive.

 • Are you easily overwhelmed by such things as bright lights, strong smells, coarse fabrics, or sirens nearby?